msiebuhr/documentation/content/tracing/advanced_usage/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-## Trace ID Logs Injection
+## Correlate Traces and Logs

-For each generated trace, there are very likely log events written by the monitored functions and applications.
+For each generated trace, there can be log events written by the monitored functions and applications.
+Datadog tracing libraries can automatically inject a `trace_id` and `span_id` into your logs and it will be shown when viewing a trace.
-The purpose of this section is to explain how the correlation between traces and logs can be improved by automatically adding a trace id in your logs and then use it in the Datadog platform to show you the exact logs correlated to the observed trace.

-{{< img src="tracing/trace_id_injection.png" alt="Logs in Traces" responsive="true" style="width:70%;">}}
+{{< img src="tracing/trace_id_injection.png" alt="Logs in Traces" responsive="true" style="width:85%;">}}

 {{< tabs >}}
 {{% tab "Java" %}}